chetan51/ni/README.md

 If you want to use arguments with custom routes, you can do that as well:
     Ni.addRoute(/^\/details\/([\d]+)/i, '/User/details/$1');

 You can also define functions to test the path.
-This example will add the first and second path variables.
+For example:
-Calling myapp.com/1/2 will internally redirect to use the "Number" controller and call the "positive" function, while calling myapp.com/add/1/-2 will call the "negative" function.
+Calling myapp.com/add/1/2 will internally redirect to use the "Number" controller and call the "positive" function, while calling myapp.com/add/1/-2 will call the "negative" function.
 	Ni.addRoute(function(path) {
 	    var args = path.split('/'),
 	    firstNum = parseInt(args[2]),